hackclub/hackclub/workshops/spinning-wheel/README.md

 }
 ```

-Do you remember that I mentioned explaining the reason for putting `onclick=myfuntion()` later in this tutorial while we were on the HTML file?
+Do you remember that I mentioned explaining the reason for putting `onclick=rotateFunction()` later in this tutorial while we were on the HTML file?

-So this is the time for that.
+Now's the time to write the code for `rotateFunction()`!

 Here above we have written the blank code for the `onclick` event as now we are going to nest some other code that will function when the user will click on that `spin` button.